What is EtCO2 and Why is It Monitored? | Normal Ranges & Clinical Guide

 Water Trap Compatibility Reference

 Different monitor brands use different water trap designs.
 Philips G1/G5 modules and the newer G7m module, for example, have physically different connectors and cannot be interchanged.
-Always verify compatibility by monitor brand and module type before ordering replacements.
+Always verify compatibility by monitor brand and module type before ordering.
 MedLinket offers compatible water traps for major brands including:

-Need help identifying the right accessories for your monitor?
-See our guide on OEM vs Compatible Accessories to understand the differences, or check our accessory replacement schedule for recommended change intervals across all parameter types.
+Need help identifying the right accessories?
+See our guide on OEM vs Compatible Accessories, or check our accessory replacement schedule for recommended change intervals across all parameter types.

 Troubleshooting Common EtCO₂ Problems

-When the EtCO₂ reading suddenly drops, disappears, or displays an abnormal waveform, use this quick-reference approach:
+When the EtCO₂ reading suddenly drops, disappears, or shows an abnormal waveform, use this quick-reference approach:

 Problem Likely Cause Solution